Hsin-Heng-Tseng/docs/docs/advanced/addons/vpc-concepts.md

 \------------------------------------------------------------------------------------------------------------------------
 ### ***Private Subnet***

+- **Purpose**
+The main goal of the Private Subnet feature is to provide stronger network isolation within the same VPC by restricting traffic between the private subnet and other subnets.
+This enhances security by preventing unauthorized access to sensitive or critical resources inside the VPC.

+- **Behavior**
+When Private Subnet is enabled, the subnet cannot communicate with other subnets in the same VPC by default, even though they belong to the same VPC.
+Traffic between the private subnet and other subnets is only allowed if you explicitly add their CIDR blocks to the private subnet’s Allow Subnets list.

+- **Practical Effect**

+    - **Prevents access from other subnets in the same VPC to the private subnet, enabling fine-grained network segmentation (micro-segmentation).**

+    - **Enhances internal security isolation and reduces potential attack surface.**

+    - **Allows controlled, selective cross-subnet communication by configuring allowed subnets.**

+***Testing Summary:***

+1.Enable Private Subnet on vswitch1-subnet.

+2.Ping from vm1-vswitch1 to vm1-vswitch2 (different subnet, not allowed) — ping fails.

+3.Add 172.20.20.0/24 (vswitch2-subnet) to Allow Subnets of vswitch1-subnet.

+4.Ping again — communication succeeds.

+In essence, the Private Subnet acts as an internal firewall within the VPC, only permitting cross-subnet traffic when explicitly allowed, thus enforcing stricter security boundaries.

 ***Test steps:***

 - **Open the **VPC** page, go to **vswitch1-subnet -> Edit Config**, and enable the **Private Subnet** setting.**